ConceptJunkie/rpn/readme.txt

 Note:  Windows users will want to install ephem using the wheels provided here: http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyephem

-Before running rpn, you should run the scripts to generate the data files that rpn uses for displaying help, doing unit conversions, and looking up various prime numbers.
+Before running rpn, you need to run the scripts to generate the data files that rpn uses for displaying help, doing unit conversions, and looking up various prime numbers.
+These only needs to be run again if they change.

     python makeUnits.py
     python makeHelp.py